abadiet/PNEATM/README.md

-# Large Recurent Neural Network (RNN) powered by NeuroEvolution of Augmenting Topologies (NEAT)
+# Versatile Recurent Neural Network (RNN) powered by NeuroEvolution of Augmenting Topologies (NEAT)
 C++ library for evolving neural networks with a modified NEAT that is able to access any previous data, allowing any kind of data

 ⚠️ *Currently under developement* ⚠️